gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 sudo touch /etc/gitlab/disable-postgresql-upgrade
 ```

+NOTE: **NOTE:**
+For PG-HA environments, all secondary databases will be unregistered from the primary during the PostgreSQL upgrade, and will
+need to be re-setup one the primary and secondary nodes have the updated PostgreSQL version.

-Further details and procedures for upgrading can be
+Further details and procedures for upgrading PostgreSQL after install if you initially opted out can be
 found in the [Database Settings notes](../settings/database.md#upgrade-packaged-postgresql-server).